someguy599/Deep-Learners/content/members/_index.md

   <div style="flex: 1; text-align: left;">
     <p style="margin: 0; padding-top: 0.5em;">
-      Snoopy is a lovable beagle and one of the most iconic characters from the Peanuts comic strip, created by Charles M. Schulz.
+      Gaurav is a lovable beagle and one of the most iconic characters from the Peanuts comic strip, created by Charles M. Schulz.
     </p>
     <ul style="margin: 0; padding-left: 20px;">
       <li>Loyal companion of Charlie Brown</li>